- March 23, 2018

 Injured by a Distracted Driver in California?
 Contact Neale & Fhima Personal Injury Attorneys

 While many California drivers are getting the message about distracted driving, there are still many car accidents caused by this problem.
-If you are hurt in a car accident by someone who was texting on a cell phone, eating, etc., you may be entitled to compensation for your injuries.
+If you are hurt in a car accident by someone who was texting on a cell phone, eating, etc., you may be entitled to compensation for your injuries with the help of a car accident lawyer.
 You could be entitled to compensation for pain and suffering, lost wages and more.
 Neale & Fhima is experienced in bringing negligence claims on behalf of those who are hurt by distracted drivers.
-For a complimentary consultation about your distracted driving case, please contact us at Neale & Fhima by calling 949-661-1007.
+For a complimentary consultation with our distracted driving accident lawyerfor your case, please contact us at Neale & Fhima by calling 949-661-1007.